GSF OPELIKA HONORED WITH GOLDEN STATE FOODS' HIGHEST COMPANY HONOR

 Mar 03, 2022, 14:21 ET

-IRVINE, Calif., March 3, 2022 /PRNewswire/ -- Golden State Foods (GSF), one of the largest diversified suppliers to the foodservice and retail industries, announced this week its 22nd Annual Chairman's Challenge Award, recognizing the company's top facility team of 2021 for overall achievements in safety, quality, customer service, associate engagement, growth, innovation, and corporate social responsibility.
+IRVINE, Calif., March 3, 2022 /PRNewswire/ -- Golden State Foods (GSF), one of the largest diversified suppliers to the foodservice and retail industries, announced last week its 22nd Annual Chairman's Challenge Award, recognizing the company's top facility team of 2021 for overall achievements in safety, quality, customer service, associate engagement, growth, innovation, and corporate social responsibility.
 As GSF celebrates its 75th Anniversary year, the Protein Products team in Opelika, Alabama earned Golden State Foods' highest internal honor.

 "With a keen focus on continuous improvement, our dedicated, values-driven associates in Opelika have demonstrated consistently exceptional results over the past year and have built upon their prior success in 2020, considering the many challenges and opportunities of these past few years," said Mark Wetterau, chairman and chief executive officer, Golden State Foods.
 "What a special time to recognize our Protein Products business, as GSF's enduring legacy began 75 years ago with our founding as a meat supplier providing quality service and products to our customers—just as this award-winning Opelika team continues to do today!"

-During an awards ceremony held as part of GSF's Partners' Meeting in Southern California this week, Wetterau presented the Chairman's Challenge Award to GSF Opelika and recognized the facility's many accomplishments in 2021.
+During an awards ceremony held as part of GSF's Partners' Meeting in Southern California last week, Wetterau presented the Chairman's Challenge Award to GSF Opelika and recognized the facility's many accomplishments in 2021.
 These include improving year-over-year associate engagement; excelling in quality audits conducted internally, externally, and with customers; earning an industry safety award; maintaining active GSF Foundation associate participation and community involvement; effectively managing costs; achieving financial goals; innovating with new solutions to increase equipment efficiencies for customers; and supporting increased customer demand resulting from competitors' supply chain challenges.

 "In this special 75th Anniversary year for GSF, it is such an honor to bring the 2021 Chairman's Challenge and Best in Class awards back to the Opelika team," said Nathan Murphy, Group Vice President, Operations – Protein Products.
 "I'm so proud of all that we accomplished together in 2021, building on our successful 2020 Best in Class Award that we received one year ago."